lkodinsson/MARS/Basic/PHB.md

 Since a turn is six seconds long, we can also measure each action in seconds.
 Full-round, standard, and swift actions are each six, four, and two seconds long respectively.
 Free actions don't take up any time the first time you use one, but each additional free action on your turn is considered a swift action.

 Extended actions take time that is longer than a single turn.
 Extended actions are only performed when their complete duration has been met.
-Once started they can be interrupted at any point in their duration, so long as it is your turn.
+Once started they may be cancelled at any point in their duration, so long as it is your turn.

 Additionally there are also *reactions* and *free reactions*.
 Reactions are special actions that do not take up a portion of your turn, but instead happen during another character's turn.
 You may only take a single reaction each round, and only if you meet the conditions to use that reaction.
 There is no limit on the number of free reactions that can be taken each round.